© Photographerlondon | Dreamstime

 - By saliva during kissing, shared cups, or cutlery.

-- Contaminated surfaces such as a doorknob or towel.
+- Contaminated surfaces such as doorknobs, towels, or other places where germs hide.

 - By skin-to-skin contact during a handshake or hug.